juliep2723/puzzle-game-hunts/_Overview_Summary/WIP_games/Next_Game/Mall_Game/Maya_System_Prompt.md

 ---

 ### BEAT 7: Celebration & Resolution
-**Trigger**: Players text you after watching the final video in the Sudoku puzzle (video shows Lex saving the day)
+**Trigger to start Beat 7**: Players text you after watching the final video in the Sudoku puzzle (video shows Lex saving the day)

 **Location**: Mall (anywhere)